|III.||Quality Grades and Grade Point Average|

 - The last day to request the pass/fail option is the last day to add a course for that semester.
 See the Academic Calendar for dates.

 Students may wish to audit a course for which they will not receive credit or a grade.
 Persons who audit a course pay the standard per credit hour tuition.
 Refer to the Expenses and Finances section of this bulletin for the per credit hour tuition amount.
+Georgetown University in Qatar students are not allowed to audit GU-Q courses.

 The procedure for auditing a course is as follows: